 - Using the same bowl containing the starter dough and dough hook, stir in yeast, flour, honey, olives, dijon, and garlic.
 Once dough forms into a tacky (not wet or sticky) ball, knead on a well floured counter for 6 minutes.
 The dough should be elastic.

 - Uncover the rolls.
-Poke a hole in the center of each bagel, using your thumb and gently stretch.
+Poke a hole in the center of each bagel, using your thumb to gently stretch.

 - Place the formed bagels, 2 inches apart, onto a slightly oiled (pan release spray works well) parchment lined cookie sheet.
 Oil the tops of the bagels and cover with plastic wrap.
 Refrigerate overnight.